 Fig 2.
 Marking protocol for Ornithodoros maritimus.
-Ticks were initially marked with the colour of their nest of origin.
-In each consecutive visit, a date-specific colour was used.
-As an example, the individual was found in the peripheral nest B4a during visit 1 (red mark), and then in focal nest B4 in visits 3 (yellow mark) and 5 (blue mark).
-It was not found in visits 2 and 4.
+Ticks were initially marked with the colour of their nest of origin (visit 1).
+At each consecutive visit, a date-specific colour was used to track capture histories.
+For example, the individual on the left was found in the peripheral nest B4a during visit 1 (red mark corresponding to the nest of origin B4a), and then in focal nest B4 in visits 3 (date-specific yellow mark) and 5 (date-specific blue mark).
+It was not seen during visits 2 and 4.
 Its recapture history was thus 10202 (see supplementary materials).
+The individual on the right was found in focal nest A1 during visit 1 (green mark corresponding to the nest of origin A1), then again in the same nest in visits 2 (date-specific pink mark) and 4 (date-specific orange mark).
+In visit 5, it was found in peripheral nest A1a and was collected.
+It was not found in visit 3.
+Its recapture history was thus 11012 (see supplementary materials).

 CMR modeling